CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 Because there are potentially many functions in a Postgres instance, the service only publishes functions in the `postgisftw` schema.

-A function accepts zero or more input parameters.
+A function specifies zero or more input parameters.
-An input parameter can be of any Postgres type which has a cast from text representation.
-This include the PostGIS geometry and geography types, which support text representations of [WKT or WKB](https://postgis.net/docs/manual-3.0/using_postgis_dbmanagement.html#OpenGISWKBWKT).
+An input parameter can be of any Postgres type which has a cast from a text representation.
+This includes the PostGIS geometry and geography types, which support text representations of [WKT or WKB](https://postgis.net/docs/manual-3.0/using_postgis_dbmanagement.html#OpenGISWKBWKT).
-Input parameter names are used as query parameters, so you should avoid using names which are API qeuery parameters.
+Input parameter names are exposed as query parameters, so you should avoid using names which are existing API qeuery parameters.

 A function can return a set of records containing one or more columns, of any Postgres type.
-A **spatial function** is one which returns a column of type `geoemtry` or `geography`.
+A **spatial function** is one which returns a column of type `geometry` or `geography`.
 Output from spatial functions is returned as GeoJSON datasets.
 The output from non-spatial functions is returned as JSON datasets.